Anju Goel, MD, MPH, is a board-certified physician who specializes in public health, communicable disease, diabetes, and health policy.

 The best place to start is your county’s health department website.
 Vaccines are being distributed locally, and eligibility to sign up may vary.
 Some counties have vaccine registration portals available, while others are only providing information and phone numbers at this time.
 Many states are encouraging residents to go to their local county health departments for specific information about making an appointment.
 You can also search for pharmacies and providers that offer vaccination on Vaccinefinder.org.

 Public health officials say to expect largely mild side effects.
 You may feel pain and redness at the injection site, fatigue, a headache, joint and muscle aches, and/or a fever.
 Some less common side effects can include swollen lymph nodes (especially in the armpit) and swelling at the injection site.
 A very rare symptom may include a temporary weakness or paralysis of the facial muscles called Bell’s Palsy.
+In extremely rare cases, some people who received the Johnson & Johnson vaccine developed a blood clot called cerebral venous sinus thrombosis.

 Even if you’ve previously been infected with COVID-19 and recovered, experts recommend getting vaccinated.
 Your natural immune response may not be strong enough to protect you from future infections.
 If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine, according to the CDC.
 And if you currently have an active case of COVID-19, wait until after the isolation period is over to make your appointment to prevent spreading the virus at the vaccine site.